 I’ll never forget the Summer of 2015 in Vancouver, BC.
-It was the summer our second son was born, which was during a heat wave like no other (for Vancouver).
-We had 30+ degree (Celsius) wether for at least two months, maybe three months.
+It was the summer our second son was born, which was during a heatwave like no other (for Vancouver).
+We had 30+ degree (Celsius) weather for at least two months, maybe three months.

 Okay, I know if you’re from Florida you’re thinking, come on, that’s nothing.
 I agree, but most people in Vancouver don’t have air conditioners, including us.
 That changed that summer.

 With an infant in the house, we had to get his room cool.
 In fact, the heatwave started before he was born, so I had gone Canadian Tire to buy one.

 Good thing I bought one as soon as the heatwave hit; a week later the place was sold out.
 Many people we know who waited to buy an air conditioner waited weeks for the stores to get new stock.
 There was run on them that summer.

 When you need an air conditioner, you need an air conditioner.
 Here are your options.